Axealm/contextpad/docs/ai-dlc/12-development-log.md

 suite was not rerun for this documentation-only update.
 Whitespace checks passed, and staging was limited to the explicitly listed Markdown files.

-## Review 014: Prioritize an Application-Ready Portfolio Link
+## Review 014: Public Repository Preparation

 Date: 2026-09-14

-Explicit human request: Prepare a portfolio that can be linked in a job application, then resume deletion-related acceptance.
+Explicit human request:Prepare the repository for public sharing, then resume deletion-related acceptance.
 Do not run the deferred deletion or restore actions during publication preparation.

 Changes: Restructure the README around the actual product screen, problem,